JoshLoecker/GirlsCodeLincoln/Spring 2024/README.md

 ---

-## Lesson 18: Controlling The Keyboard and Mouse with GUI Automation
+## Lesson 19 - Controlling the Keyboard and Mouse with GUI Automation

 ### Learning Objectives